mluukkai/WebPalvelinohjelmointi2023/english/week5.md

   def show
   end
 ```
-the view template app/views/breweries/show.html.erb renders by default anyway and it points to the <code>@brewery</code> variable:
+the view template app/views/breweries/show.html.erb renders by default anyway, and it points to the <code>@brewery</code> variable:

 ```ruby
 <h2><%= @brewery.name %></h2>